silentorb/imp-kotlin/README.md

 # Imp

-A simple, purely functional programming language that outputs a node graph.
+A sImple, purely functional programming language that outputs a node graph.

 Created by Christopher W. Johnson